Virgin Atlantic lands bmi complaint with regulator

-LONDON Virgin Atlantic VA.UL has made a formal complaint to the European Commission about IAG's (ICAG.L) purchase of Lufthansa's (LHAG.DE) British unit bmi, saying competition on some European routes would diminish and that fares would increase.
+LONDON Virgin Atlantic has made a formal complaint to the European Commission about IAG's purchase of Lufthansa's British unit bmi, saying competition on some European routes would diminish and that fares would increase.

 Late last year, British Airways (BA) owner IAG agreed to buy bmi for 172.5 million pounds, seeing off rival bidder Virgin in the race to grab loss-making bmi's coveted runway slots at London's Heathrow airport.